ogogorev/ogogorev.github.io/data/projects/romangorev.md

 My personal website, created using typescript, jsx and webpack.

 Main motive of this website: it's my personal website.
 So it introduces myself not only by its content but by its implementation as well.
-Many of things I implemented here I have done first time, so this project can be considered as experimental.
+Many things I implemented here I have done first time, so this project can be considered as experimental.
 But despite that and all the difficulties I have gone through, I'm satisfied with the result and I am optimistic about the future ways of development and scalability.

 Please don't judge the design too strict - I just wanted to make it simple and clean and did it intuitively.
 <br>